MarvinLvn/BabySLM/README.md

 1) the lexical level using a spot-the-word task (available in audio or phonetic form; see Table 1)
 2) the syntactic level using a grammatical acceptability judgment task (available in audio, phonetic or orthographic form; see Table 2)

+These behavioral probing tasks are based on probability assigned to a given stimuli, it's up to you to decide how you can extract a relevant probability from your model.

 <center>

 | Word   | Pseudo-word                                                 | Word   | Pseudo-word                                                 |